How To Find Work in Portugal

 If you are looking for work in Portugal and if you want your work application to be taken seriously you should to consider all national differences.

-Before you start packing your bags and kissing your mother or sweetheart goodbye, realize this - searching for work in Portugal involves more than just the obvious Portuguese CV writing and translation, it needs detailed preparation.
+Before you start packing your bags and kissing your mother or sweetheart goodbye, realize this - searching for work in Portugal involves more than just the obvious Portugal CV with Portugal cover letter writing and translation, it needs detailed preparation.

 You are required to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some commitment and motivation (for the job, not the location!).

-Applying for work in Portugal has changed noticeably over the past couple of years, thanks to mass CV distribution services, online recruitment databases and opportunities to email work search applications.
+Applying for work in Portugal has changed noticeably over the past couple of years, thanks to mass online recruitment databases and opportunities to email work search applications.

-A foreign individual (i.e., one who is not a Portuguese permanent resident or citizen), who intends to work in Portugal is typically required to possess a work permit or other authorisation to legally do so.
+A foreign individual (i.e., one who is not a Portuguese permanent resident or citizen), who intends to work in Portugal is typically required to possess a Portugal work permit or other authorization to legally do so.